hheer/maximising-robustness/README.md

 ### C. Python Code

 The Python script maxClustering_2edges.py contains the code to run the algorithms for m=2 edges.
-The Python script mxClustering_landscapebased.py contains the code to run the algorithms for more than 2 edges.
+The Python script maxClustering_landscapebased.py contains the code to run the algorithms for more than 2 edges.
 The Python script RobustnessSimulation.py contains the code to run the robustness simulations.
-In order to execute the code, the directories may have to be updated and the connection parameters to access the database for the landscape-based networks have to be specified (see lines 11 and 18 of the Python script).
+In order to execute the code, the directories may have to be updated and the connection parameters to access the database for the landscape-based networks have to be specified.

 For suggestions or requests for further information please contact the corresponding author Henriette Heer:
 heer@uni-koblenz.de